M4A1(76)s Manufactured by Pressed Steel Car

 PSC large hatches

 The 6th South African Armoured Division appears to have been the largest user of the Sherman IIA in the Mediterranean Theater.
-Its regiments began replacing some of their 75mm Shermans in November, 1944, and a 15th Army Group AFV Situation Report states that, “as at 30 December, 1944,” they had 134 M4A1(76)s.
+Its regiments began replacing some of their 75mm Shermans in November 1944, and a 15th Army Group AFV Situation Report states that, “as at 30 December, 1944,” they had 134 M4A1(76)s.
 By the end of the War, this number had decreased by 6, due to losses and “wastage” during the final offensive.
-The photo above, dated April 20, 1945, shows elements of the Special Service Battalion of the 6th South African AD massing in preparation for the attack on Bologna, Italy.
-Despite the late date, all of the M4A1(76)s that can be seen have the earlier split loader's hatches.
+The Signal Corps photo above, dated 20 April 1945, shows elements of the Special Service Battalion of the 6th South African AD massing in preparation for the attack on Bologna, Italy.
+Despite the late date, all of the M4A1(76)s that can be seen have split loader's hatches as opposed to oval hatches.
 The tank in the center foreground even has a ventless turret.
-Note that the loader's hatches are open to the standard, 45 degree position.
+Note that the split hatches are open to the standard, 45-degree position.
 The commander's cupolas are not in the standard or "as built" configuration.
 It would appear that the unit reoriented the cupolas so that the hatches opened further to the rear.
 Some Firefly (17 pounder) Shermans can be seen on the far right.
 The Division was attached to the US 5th Army for the Spring 1945 Offensive, and according to their records, each of the 3 Squadrons of the SSB had 13 M4A1(76), 3 M4A4 based Fireflies and 3 M4(105)s.

 PSC large hatches